AniketGurav/LCF-ABSA/README.md

 * python 3.7
 * pytorch >=1.0
 * [Pytorch-transformers](https://github.com/huggingface/transformers)
-* To unleash peroformance of LCF-BERT models, a GTX 1080Ti or other GPU equipped with large memory is required.
+* To unleash the performance of LCF-BERT models, a GTX 1080Ti or other GPU equipped with a large memory is required.
 ## Datasets

-* SemEval-2014 (Resetaurant and Laptop datasets)
+* SemEval-2014 (Restaurant and Laptop datasets)
 * ACL twitter dataset

 ## Train

-Train the model by
+Train the model

 ```
 python train.py --model lcf_bert --dataset laptop --SRD 3 --local_context_focus cdm --use_single_bert
 ```

-or try to train in batchs
+or try to train in batches

 ```
 python batch_train.py --config experiments.json